 We suggest beginning with our Teaching Idea Why Do People Migrate? in order to provide students an opportunity to first reflect on the stories of migrants, including the circumstances surrounding their decisions to seek new homes.
 To provide your students with context on terms around migration, such as migrant, refugee, and asylum seeker, share our Explainer on Migration with your students.

-Begin by asking students to reflect—individually or as a class—on what they already know about migration and migrant detention and what emotions they feel about this topic.
+Begin by asking students to reflect—individually or as a class—on what they already know about migration at the US–Mexico border and migrant detention and what emotions they feel about this topic.